Reconsider travel to Sudan due to terrorism and civil unrest. Some areas have increased risk. Please read the entire Travel Advisory.

 Terrorist groups continue plotting attacks in Sudan, especially in Khartoum.
 Terrorists may attack with little or no warning, targeting foreign and local government facilities, and areas frequented by Westerners.
 Terrorists groups in Sudan have stated their intent to harm Westerners and Western interests through suicide operations, bombings, shootings, and kidnappings.

-There is a state of emergency in place, which gives security forces greater arrest powers.
+A state of emergency is in effect in Kassala and North Kordofan states, which gives security forces greater arrest powers.
 Arbitrary detentions, including of foreigners, have been reported across the country.
 Curfews may be imposed with little or no warning.
+The Sudanese government does not recognize dual citizenship and is likely to consider U.S.-Sudanese dual citizens Sudanese citizens only.

 The U.S. government has limited ability to provide emergency services to U.S. citizens in Sudan, as U.S. government employees must obtain special authorization from the Sudanese government to travel outside of Khartoum.
 The U.S. Embassy requires U.S. government personnel in Sudan to use armored vehicles for official travel.
 Family members under 21 years of age cannot accompany U.S. government employees who work in Sudan.